JeffW12345/Calendar-MVC/README.md

 # MVC Calendar
 12 month calendar using ASP.NET MVC

-There are message fields for certain dates.
+There are messages for certain dates.
 The relevant message for a particular date appears when that date is hovered over.

 The view file is at  Views > BookingTerm > Index.cshtml.